Watchfacecreationsfanmade/Watchfacecreationsfanmade-PokeWatchFace-GEN-1-stepgame/README.md

 Your watch should no be succesfully connected to you phone!

-step 8:
-Tap the plus sign (+) at the top of the Bugjaeger app, as circled in the photo.
+step 8: Tap the plus sign (+) at the top of the Bugjaeger app, as circled in the photo.

 <img width="238" height="496" alt="image" src="https://github.com/user-attachments/assets/9e5c3b41-f5e9-4cb6-8805-adeeac683dd0" />

 Tap Select APK file and choose the APK file downloaded from this GitHub link.
 The watch face will now be installed on your watch.

 Once this process is successfully completed, the watch face will be on your watch!

+step 9: close developer mode on your watch. it drains energy.
+Go to settings, developer mode . turn it off. (wifi will turn off aswell)

 For me, it shows up directly in the list of watch faces.
 However, it is possible that you will need to go to your watch faces, select "Add extra," and you will find it listed there.